zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/create/create.md

 Estimated time: 5 minutes

 ### About Oracle Cloud Infrastructure GoldenGate Deployments
 A Oracle Cloud Infrastructure GoldenGate deployment manages the resources it requires to function.
-The GoldenGate deployment also lets you access the GoldenGate deployment console, where you can access the OCI GoldenGate deployment console to create and manage Extracts and Replicats.
+The GoldenGate deployment also lets you access the GoldenGate deployment console, where you can access the OCI GoldenGate deployment console to create and manage processes such as Extracts and Replicats.

 ### Objectives